Case Details

 - Title: Hayate Partners Pte Ltd v Rajan Sunil Kumar

-- Court: High Court of the Republic of Singapore (General Division)
+- Court: High Court (General Division)

-- Originating Claim No: Originating Claim No 78 of 2022
+- Originating Claim No: 78 of 2022

-- Judges: Dedar Singh Gill J
+- Judge: Dedar Singh Gill J

-- Plaintiff/Applicant: Hayate Partners Pte Ltd (“Hayate”)
+- Plaintiff/Applicant: Hayate Partners Pte Ltd

-- Defendant/Respondent: Rajan Sunil Kumar (“Kumar”)
+- Defendant/Respondent: Rajan Sunil Kumar

-- Judgment Length: 71 pages; 19,748 words
+- Judgment length: 71 pages; 19,748 words

 Summary